Aesthetics of Hate: Critical reception

 "Aesthetics of Hate" received positive reviews from music critics.
 Blabbermouth.net's Don Kaye described the track as "literally breathtaking" and said that the song "channels its title emotion into a blazing volcano of pure speed and furious guitarwork from Flynn and Phil Demmel."
 Reviewing for France's Hard 'N Heavy magazine, Anthrax's Scott Ian felt that the song is "a riff-o-rama showing off Robb Flynn and Phil Demmel's killer guitar work."

 Thom Jurek of AllMusic felt "the intense dual arpeggios between both guitarists — Flynn and Phil Demmel on 'Aesthetics of Hate' (as just one example) are among the tightest ever".
 However, J.D.
 Considine of Blender commented that the song "cuts from screaming guitars to an ominously whispered, 'May the hands of God strike them down'.
 Without oversize hooks, calls for biblical vengeance just sound silly."

 "Aesthetics of Hate" received a nomination for Best Metal Performance at the 50th Grammy Awards.
 The ceremony took place on February 12, 2008, with Machine Head being beaten out by Slayer's "Final Six".
 Flynn commented on the nomination, "We are completely blown away, and honored by this.
 It's incredible that the anger of this song has connected with so many people.
 It proves to Dimebag's detractors the positive impact he had on his fans and fellow bands alike."

 On August 8, 2008, the song was confirmed to be as part of the "Roadrunner Records" pack in Rock Band.

+Live performances

+Machine Head would support Metallica on their World Magnetic Tour between 2008 and 2009; on two occasions, James Hetfield would join the band on stage to perform "Aesthetics of Hate".